marlawinstead/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Overview
 For this project, we are using R to help AutosRUs with their manufacturing process.
-We will review the production data and provide insights to help the manufacturing team.
+The MechaCar, AutosRus' newest prototype is having production issues.
+We will review the production data to provide insights that will help the manufacturing team.
 In this analysis, we will:

 -Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.
 -Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.